 Brazilian law establishes that a credit may be assigned, to the extent that such assignment does not contravene the nature of the obligation, the law or the agreement with the debtor.
 Except if expressly contemplated otherwise, assignments of credit shall in addition comprise the related ancillary rights.

-In order to be opposed against the debtor, Brazilian law requires that the assignment of credit rights must be notified to such debtor.
+To be opposed against the debtor, Brazilian law requires that the assignment of credit rights must be notified to such debtor.
 The debtor shall be deemed to be notified whenever it acknowledges the assignment in writing.

-In order to be valid against third parties in Brazil, on the other hand, assignments of credit rights made in a private instrument must be signed by the parties indicating the place of execution, the particulars of the parties, the date, purpose and scope of the assignment and be registered with the appropriate public registry in Brazil.
+To be valid against third parties in Brazil, on the other hand, assignments of credit rights made in a private instrument must be signed by the parties indicating the place of execution, the particulars of the parties, the date, purpose and scope of the assignment and be registered with the appropriate public registry in Brazil.